bhuvaneshwaran-kumar/EasyBuy/README.md

 > ### Feature's covered :

-    * A complite login,signup and forgot password Authentication.
+    * A complete login,signup and forgot password Authentication.
-    * Session and cookies are maintained to achive the percistance user login state.
+    * Session and cookies are maintained to Achieve the Persistence user login state.
     * switch to seller Account.
     * Add products and Edit products detials.
     * add to cart and add compare